Qbix/Db/README.md

 print_r($log);
 ```

-By enabling logging, you can see the queries executed, which is useful for debugging and optimizing performance.
+By enabling logging, you can see the queries executed, which is useful for debugging and optimizing performance. 🔍

 ---

-This concludes the basic usage of Qbix's database abstraction layer.
-By using these features, you can write clean, secure, and scalable database queries that are easier to maintain and enhance over time.

-## Models
+### 📚 Models

-### Classes
+### 📦 Classes

 Using PHP's autoload mechanism, Qbix can locate files where classes are defined and load them when you first invoke them in your code.
 For a class named `Foo_Bar_Baz`, it will try to load the `classes/Foo/Bar/Baz.php` file.
 This convention is similar to PEAR and the [Zend Framework](http://framework.zend.com).
 In fact, you can take classes from both of those and simply drop them into the `classes` folder, and Qbix will autoload them when you need them.
-This is one way that Qbix lets you use lots of cool classes from other libraries and frameworks without reinventing the wheel.
+This is one way that Qbix lets you use lots of cool classes from other libraries and frameworks without reinventing the wheel. 🎉

-### Generating Models
+### 🛠️ Generating Models

 We have spent a lot of time talking about views and controllers in other articles in the guide.
 In this one, we will focus on the M part of MVC—the models.
 Whereas the C part is usually implemented using `handlers`, the M part is implemented using `classes`.

 In Qbix, a model is a class that represents a persistent object, such as a database row (or table), or contains functionality to manipulate these objects.
 You can actually generate models automatically from existing tables after you have set up a database connection in the app's config, simply by running the script `APP_DIR/scripts/Q/models.php`.

 Yes, it's as simple as that.
 You can see the files generated for the models in the `classes` folder.
-One of them is named after the database connection, and has methods like `Something::db()`.
-The others are prefixed with `Something_`, and represent the tables in the database.
+One of them is named after the database connection and has methods like `Something::db()`.
+The others are prefixed with `Something_`, and represent the tables in the database. 📂

 Once the files for the models are generated, you can edit them.
 Don't edit the ones inside the `classes/Base/` folder, since your changes will be overwritten the next time you decide to re-generate the schema.
-However, you are free to edit the non-base model classes, and you can implement any methods you wish in your models by adding them to these classes.
+However, you are free to edit the non-base model classes, and you can implement any methods you wish in your models by adding them to these classes. 🛠️

-### The Db_Row class
+### 📑 The Db_Row Class

 Qbix comes with a built-in `Db_Row` class, which contains common functionality that models have.
 In fact, the models that Qbix autogenerates for you all extend this class.
 Out of the box, `Db_Row` is a full ORM (object-relational mapper) that implements the ActiveRecord pattern.
 In addition to PDO methods like `fetchAll`, you can fetch and fill `Db_Row` objects, like so: